benlamb95/sports-memory-game/README.md

 Finally, once the user has successfully matched all 16 cards a win modal will be presented.
 The background audio (if selected by the user) will stop and a congrats style audio will play.
 The modal again is very simplistic with a trophy that 'shakes' left to right and this will do this until the user clicks off the modal.
 There is a play again button which will reload the game.
 Again the button has a simple hover effect.

+### Audio

+As mentioned throughout the features section there are 4 pieces of audio within the game.
+The background music which is chilled but also upbeat; a flip effect, a match noise which will enforce to the user two cards have successfully matched and finally the winning audio.

 ## Tools Used

 * [HTML](https://en.wikipedia.org/wiki/HTML5)